ProDemos/pds/docs/Development.md

 make compile
 make packages

-# check if it works here, eg using a webserver
+# check if it works here, by starting a webserver
-# in the 'build/demo' folder
+# in the 'build/demo' folder (requires python)

-cd build/demo
-python3 -m http.server
+make serve

 # and checking http://localhost:8000/
+# once you're done

 git push origin feature/barf